syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 N> The value in the cell (2, 2) is empty hence it is showing the string that is assigned in the `NullString` property.

 For setting the number of digits for the decimal portion of the currency, make use of the [CurrencyDecimalDigits](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCurrencyEditInfo~CurrencyDecimalDigits.html) property which is in the `GridStyleInfo` class.
 The values assigned has to be in integer.
-The default value is 2.
+The default value is `two`.

 {% tabs %}
 {% highlight c# %}